obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 **Note:** Obsidian creates an Obsidian folder in the shared Documents folder.
 Any folder under `Documents/Obsidian` is considered an Obsidian vault.

 > [!important] Dealing with on-demand cloud storage
 > Some cloud storage services, such as OneDrive, allow you to only download files when you use them and later remove them locally to free up space.
-Since the files are no longer available locally, Obsidian Sync believes they have been deleted and removes them from your remote vault.
+Since the files are no longer available locally, Obsidian Sync believes they've been deleted and removes them from your remote vault.
 >
 > To use Obsidian Sync together with Files On-Demand and similar features, make sure to configure the service to always keep the files on the device.